 With the COVID pandemic related stress and the stress of the silly season, you may find yourself worrying about your health, your finances, your loved ones, or your sense of security.
 These concerns are all valid and they’re shared by millions of other Australians.

-Worry may seriously distract from the here & now.
+Worry and stress can seriously distract from the here & now.
 I’m here to help you manage your stress to stay healthy and happy and mindfully present.

 How to Mitigate Stress and Manage Symptoms